ASSERT-KTH/ODSExperiment/README.md

 │       ├── <diff_folder>_<modif_file>_s.java
 │       └── <diff_folder>_<modif_file>_t.java
 ```
-## get the test.csv ready and predict it with the following.
-You will fine a prediction result generated in prediction.csv.
+## get the test.csv ready and predict it with the following code.
+You will find the prediction result generated in prediction.csv.
 ```
 python3 predict.py